farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Implement Sensitivity labels.md

 22. On the **Review your settings and finish** page, review the information you entered.
 If any settings need to be corrected, select the corresponding **Edit** option and make any necessary changes.
 When all information appears correct, select **Create label**.

 23. An **Error** dialog box should appear that states the generated rule blob for the label you are attempting to create is too long.
 The maximum size of sensitive information type selections you can make at one time per rule is **49152**.
-By selecting all the sensitive information types like you did in the **Sensitive info types** window a few steps back, you have exceeded this limit. **We purposely had you select all the sensitive information types so that you would receive this error.** We wanted you to experience this error so that if it happens in your production environments, you will know why you received the error and how you can correct it.  <br/>
+By selecting all the sensitive information types like you did in the **Sensitive info types** window a few steps back, you have exceeded this limit.

+	**NOTE: We purposely had you select all the sensitive information types so that you would receive this error.** We wanted you to experience this error so that if it happens in your production environments, you will know why you received the error and how you can correct it.  <br/>

-	To correct this issue, select **OK** in the **Error** dialog box, and then on the **Review your settings and finish** page, scroll down to the **Auto-labeling** section and select **Edit**.
+	To correct this issue, select **OK** in the **Error** dialog box, and then on the **Review your settings and finish** page, scroll down to the **Auto-labeling for files and emails** section and select **Edit**.

-24. On the **Choose protection settings for files and emails** section of the wizard, select **Next** on the **Encryption** page, and then select **Next** on the **Content Marking** page.
+24. This will return you to the **Choose protection settings for files and emails** section of the wizard.
+Select **Next** on this page, select **Next** on the **Encryption** page, and then select **Next** on the **Content Marking** page.
 This will take you to the **Auto-labeling for files and emails** page.

 25. On the **Auto-labeling for files and emails** page, to the right of the **Content contains** condition, select the **trash can icon**.
 This will remove the existing **Content contains** condition for the **PII** label that you created. <br/>